Wuqiu, Kinmen: History

 On 29 January 1994, Wuqiu residents had their first election to elect the fourth head of Wuqiu Township.
 And on 16 July 1994, the residents had their first election to elect the fourth village heads of Daqiu Village and Xiaoqiu Village.

 In November 1994, General Li Kai, commander of the troops at Wuqiu, committed suicide.

 During the Third Taiwan Strait Crisis in 1996, military sources in Taipei expected China to attack a small Taiwan-held island.
 The most likely target was Wuchiu, then garrisoned by 500 soldiers.
 The outlying islands were placed on high alert.

 In 1998, Zero Chou produced a documentary about the islands called Yi Shi Zai Hai Xia Zhong ("Lost in the Strait") (Chinese: 遺失在海峽中：烏坵, 48 mins).

 On December 26, 2001, President Chen Shui-bian visited Wuqiu and delivered remarks.
 Chen was the first president to visit Wuqiu during their presidency.

 In 2012, Wuqiu, along with Daren Township in Taitung County, was proposed by the Ministry of Economic Affairs as the candidate of the new disposal site of nuclear waste after the Lanyu Storage Site in Orchid Island, Taitung County.
 This proposal however received heavy objection from the local Wuqiu residents.

 On July 23, 2017, after a period of sixty years in which the lighthouse remained disused, the Wuqiu Lighthouse resumed service.

 On August 24, 2017, Chen Fu-Hai, then-magistrate of Kinmen County, visited the Wuqiu Township Office.

 On the night of August 2, 2019, a cargo ship in port at Wuqiu struck a tetrapod in choppy waves.
 The ship sank but the thirteen crew members were rescued by the Wuqiu Islands Garrison Command.

 In March 2020, the Kinmen County Animal and Plant Health Inspection and Quarantine Office (金門縣動植物防疫所) sent five persons to Wuqiu to sterilize five dogs on the island in order to prevent the dogs from breeding and causing problems for the residents.

 On March 29, 2020, at about 3:55 PM, a capsized ship from mainland China, Haifa 88 (海發88), which had entered Wuqiu's restricted waters on March 9, broke free from the anchorage holding it in place and floated away.
 On March 9 at 7:32 AM, the ship had been in a collision with another larger ship from mainland China, Minshiyu 07725 (閩獅漁07725), in Wuqiu's restricted waters, and the four man crew of the ship were rescued at that time.

 In late April 2020, Magistrate Yang Cheng-wu visited Wuqiu for the first time as magistrate and stayed overnight.

+In May 2023, Mayor Tsai Yen-Ming (蔡燕明) was convicted of violating elections law and sentenced to three years and two months in prison.